TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     The name of the web page parameter.

 *Destination*
-    A register that will be used to save the parameter.
+    A variable that will be used to save the parameter.

 .. _nla_page_redirect:

 Page Redirect
 -------------

 Can be used to redirect the browser to another page.
-This node always marks the end of the node tree and doest’t have any output parameters.
+This node always marks the end of the node tree and doesn’t have any output parameters.

 .. image:: src_images/logic_editor/logic_editor_page_redirect.png
     :align: center